FEC 226 northbound in Bunnell with what is now standard, an LNG tender.

-The British have their Heritage Power as well...
+The British have their Heritage Power as well.
 The 43002 symbolizes the 40th anniversary of the HST125 that changed rail travel in the UK.
-Many of these will be replaced by the 800's over time.
+Now the HST125's are largely retired on GWR.

 After a quick shower, a Class 91 reflects in the sunshine at the famous Kings Cross railway station.
 New Azuma trainsets are actively replacing the 225 sets as another change comes to the UK.

 A Direct Rail Services Class 57 on hire to GWR has just brought in the Penzance sleeper to Platform 1 in Brunel's Paddington.
 At 2345 the 57 on the other end will take the sleeper to Penzance.

 HST's lined up in the grandeur of Padington Station.
 When you arrive here, you feel like you arrived.
-These iconic trains serving the UK for 40 years are due to be withdrawn.
+This shot is impossible now due to the withdrawal of the HST125 in favor of the IET.

 Fastest diesel in the world the HST 125.
 The GWR Green livery HST on the blocks at London Paddington.
-These are the fastest diesels in regular service on the planet.
+These were the fastest diesels in regular service on the planet now withdrawn.

-Gales overnight whipped up the seas at high tide, waves lash a London Bound HST.
-This HST is one of two painted in the green GWR livery.
-Large waves here sometimes cause delays.
+Gales overnight whipped up the seas at high tide, causing waves lash a London Bound HST.
+Today this seawall has been rebuilt larger and the long HST sets replaced.

 HST's meet / cross at Taunton, a service arrives from London whilst another one departs.
 These iconic trains have been replaced by IET's on GWR routes outside of a few HST short sets.

 An HST powers out of Taunton.
-The iconic HST serving Great Britain for over 40 years are set to be withdrawn as Class 800 series come online in the years ahead.
+The iconic HST serving Great Britain for over 40 years have been withdrawn from GWR outside of a few short "castle" sets serving the southwest of the UK.